top of page

 Frequently Asked Questions

-The library Board of Trustees is asking the residents of the Palmyra Community Library District to consider an increase of $30,100 [9.38%] to the annual library tax funding.
-In addition, residents will be asked to elect 2 people to trustee positions.
-Meet our candidates.
+The library Board of Trustees is asking the residents of the Palmyra Community Library District to consider an increase of $14,113 [4.02%] to the annual library tax funding.

 What will it cost Palmyra Community Library District residents if the vote passes?